How to sketch a learning algorithm: The toolkit

 \subsection{The symmetric subspace}

 In this section we present the facts we will require about the symmetric subspace.
-For the reader interested in more background, we suggest the first section of the notes of Aram Harrow \cite{church}.
-While those notes are intended for a quantum information audience, the reader only needs to tolerate bra-ket notation in order to follow the first section.
+For the reader interested in more background, we suggest the first section of the notes of Aram Harrow \cite{church}.\footnote{While those notes are intended for a quantum information audience, the reader only needs to tolerate bra-ket notation in order to follow the first section.} The main purpose of this section is to prove Theorem~\ref{theorem:symmetric-subspace}.
+This theorem is stated as Proposition 6 in \cite{church}, but we give a somewhat different proof which we find simpler and more direct.

 The \emph{symmetric subspace} of $(\C^n)^{\otimes r}$, written $\vee^r \C^n$, is the linear subspace that is fixed under permutations of the $r$ tensor factors:

 where $S_r$ is the symmetric group and $\pi \in S_r$ acts by permuting the tensor factors.
 The symmetric subspace has dimension $n[r] \dfn \binom{n+r-1}{r}$.